black-da-bull/maestro-on-mosaic/docs/EVOLUTION.md

 **v4.5.5** (ad-libs counted as lyric syllables).
 These are marked *generation-driven* below.

+## Beneath the transcript

+The version chain below is **not the bottom**.
+It is the layer where a far larger body of work was finally written down.
+MoMoney Maestro is, by the project's own account, the result of **26,000+ Suno generation sessions and 15,000+ GPT sessions** — roughly 41,000 sessions of generating, listening, and iterating.

+That corpus is the true ground floor.
+Every empirical rule the OS enforces — the 6-11 syllable range, the lyrics-block structure, ad-lib and SFX handling, genre and format conventions — was *discovered* there, by running generations and hearing what failed.
+The versions in this archive are where those findings were consolidated into something executable.
+So when a release below is marked *generation-driven*, that single visible run is standing in for thousands like it: the transcript records the moment a long-known failure finally got written into the spec.

+Read this way, the archive is the tip of the process, not its origin — the consolidation of tens of thousands of sessions into eighteen versions.

 ## The founding grievance

 One concern recurs from the first day to the last and explains most of the